 History always repeats itself when we fail to learn

 A few weeks ago the social media networks buzzed with people expressing their anger and frustrations after president Donald Trump allegedly referred to Haiti, African and some Latin American countries as “shitholes”.
 The frustration, the media posts can last for so long.
 Then everyone goes back to their normal activities.
 The truth is, unless the situation of these countries changes, 10/15/20 years from now we will be back right here again, where these immigrants have to be defended after someone makes such an offensive comment.
-Sure it won’t be Donald Trump then, but it will happen again.
+It won’t be Donald Trump then, but surely it will happen again.